tsotsos/genSty/README.md

   --smufl SMUFL, -s SMUFL
                         If choosed genSty will generate LaTeX Styles for all fonts in directory based on glyphnames provided.
-  --description DESCRIPTION
-                        LaTeX Style package description.
-It is ignored in case of --all flag.
   --author AUTHOR       Author's name.
   --ver VER             LaTeX package version.
 ```